About the United Church of Christ

 Community matters in the UCC.
 With about 4,600 churches around the United States and roughly 700,000 members, there’s a broad network of people committed to experiencing faith together.
 Churches make a significant effort to include people from diverse backgrounds and cultures, prioritizing openness and conversation over uniformity.
 If you’re interested in a spiritual home that prioritizes diversity and social justice, the UCC is a welcoming place to explore.
 Many people find meaning and connection here, whether they come from a faith background or are just beginning to explore what faith can look like.

 In conclusion, the United Church of Christ is about blending tradition with new perspectives, local control with national support, and faith with action for justice.
-Wherever you are in your adventure, if you value diversity and social impact, the UCC might be worth a closer look.
+Wherever you are on life's journey, you are welcome here.